How To Take Out Contact Lenses

 Optiwand clearly states on their sales material that ' IT IS NOT A SUCTION CUP FOR SOFT CONTACT REMOVAL.
 SOFT LENSES ARE NOT A SOLID MATERIAL AND MUST BE PINCHED OUT.'

 However, customers have found it useful by placing the device over the contact lens and pinching the end of it - especially if they have large fingers.
 Customers on Amazon are divided in their reviews - a lot find it indispensable for insertion, while others find it useless.
-Remember if you use this device to clean it regularly.
+Remember if you use this device you need to clean it regularly.

-Can I remove Contact Lenses with Cotton Buds?
+Can I Remove Contact Lenses With Cotton Buds?

 The simple answer is NO.